Internationales Opernstudio

 Karima El Demerdasch

-The German-Egyptian mezzo-soprano Karima El Demerdasch studied in Cairo as well as at the Guildhall School of Music and Drama in London with John Evans.
-In 2024, she was a finalist in the Kathleen Ferrier Awards and took part in the Georg Solti Accademia in 2023.
-In university productions at the Guildhall School, she appeared as Prinz Orlofsky (“Die Fledermaus”) and Dido (“Dido und Aeneas”).
-In a 2023 production by Opera Kipling, she performed the title role in “La Cenerentola” at the Upstairs at the Gatehouse theatre in London.
-In 2025, she participated in the Young Singers Project of the Salzburg Festival and made her debut at the Barbican Hall in London.
-Starting with the 2025/26 season, she will be a member of the International Opera Studio at the Zurich Opera House.
+Karima El Demerdasch is a German-Egyptian mezzo-soprano.
+She studied in Cairo and at the Guildhall School of Music and Drama in London with John Evans.
+In 2024, she was a finalist at the Kathleen Ferrier Awards and in 2023 participated in the Georg Solti Accademia.
+In Guildhall School productions, she performed roles such as Prince Orlofsky ("Die Fledermaus") and Dido ("Dido and Aeneas").
+In a 2023 production by Opera Kipling, she sang the title role in "La Cenerentola" at the Upstairs at the Gatehouse theatre in London.
+In 2025, she took part in the Young Singers Project of the Salzburg Festival and made her debut at London’s Barbican Hall.
+Since the 2025/26 season, she has been a member of the International Opera Studio at the Zürich Opera House.

 Evan Gray

 Evan Gray is a Swiss bass-baritone from Winterthur.
-He began his musical training as an alto with the Zürcher Sängerknaben and later transitioned to the bass voice category.
-After receiving his first vocal lessons at the Conservatory in Winterthur, he went on to study at the renowned Curtis Institute in Philadelphia.
-His previous roles include the Förster (“Das schlaue Füchslein”), Figaro (“Le nozze di Figaro”), and Leporello (“Don Giovanni”).
-As an experienced recitalist, he has performed Schubert’s “Winterreise” and Vaughan Williams’ “Songs of Travel” on multiple occasions and has collaborated with artists such as Julius Drake and Robert Holl.
-From 2023 to 2025, he was a guest artist at the Marlboro Music Festival, where he developed a close artistic relationship with pianist Mitsuko Uchida, who has invited him to return for the 2026 summer edition.
-Since the 2025/26 season, Evan Gray has been a member of the International Opera Studio at the Zurich Opera House.
+He began his musical training as a treble with the Zürich Boys’ Choir and later transitioned to the bass voice.
+After initial vocal studies at the Winterthur Conservatory, he continued his education at the prestigious Curtis Institute in Philadelphia.
+His roles to date include the Forester ("Das schlaue Füchslein"), Figaro ("Le nozze di Figaro"), and Leporello ("Don Giovanni").
+As an accomplished recitalist, he has performed Schubert’s "Winterreise" and Vaughan Williams’ "Songs of Travel" multiple times and has collaborated with artists such as Julius Drake and Robert Holl.
+From 2023 to 2025, he was a guest at the Marlboro Music Festival, where he developed a close artistic relationship with pianist Mitsuko Uchida, who has invited him back for the summer 2026 edition.
+Since the 2025/26 season, Evan Gray has been a member of the International Opera Studio at the Zürich Opera House.

 Guram Margvelashvili